Autism and local support services

 - give information and advice on social and health care services

-- put people with autism in touch with organisations who may be able to help them
+- put people with autism in touch with organisations that may be able to help them

 - buy and arrange services that provide help and support